ardislu/minimal-create2/README.md

 # minimal-create2

-This is the minimal amount of code required to mine a smart contract address using `CREATE2`.
+This is the minimal amount of code required to mine a smart contract address using [`CREATE2`](https://eips.ethereum.org/EIPS/eip-1014).

 ## Create the `CREATE2` deployment factory

+The `CREATE2` opcode can only be called by a smart contract.
+So to use `CREATE2`, you must first deploy a minimal smart contract that calls this opcode.

-Create a new smart contract with the minimum amount of code required to call `CREATE2` by pasting this code into DevTools (assuming Metamask is installed):
+Here's the code to create a new smart contract that calls `CREATE2`.
+Paste this code into DevTools (assuming MetaMask is installed):

 ```javascript
 await ethereum.request({